City Brewing Company: Other uses of "City Brewery"

 City Brewery was also the name of another Wisconsin company founded by Johann Braun in 1846, which merged into the Valentin Blatz Brewing Company of Milwaukee.

-City Brewery was also the name of a brewing company founded in 1855 in Dunkirk by George Dotterweich, an immigrant from Germany.
+City Brewery was also the name of a brewing company founded in 1855 in Dunkirk, NY by George Dotterweich, an immigrant from Germany.
 George Dotterweich died in 1884 and the brewery was taken over by his brother, Andrew J. Dotterweich.
 In 1900, Andrew J. died and the brewery was taken over by his son Andrew C. Dotterweich.
 The company name was then changed to the A. Dotterweich Brewing Company, and operations continued until the start of Prohibition.

-Other brands brewed

-A number of other breweries and beverage companies contract or have contracted out to City Brewing Company.
-Among the other brands: